 17. Riga Central market

-This place is my kind of insta heaven!
+Riga Central Market is my kind of insta heaven!
 It is impossible to miss the giant Zepplin hangars that house the market.
-It is the largest market and bazaar in Europe!
-It opened in 1930 and became a UNESCO site in 1998.
-Riga Central Market should not be missed by anyone who visits Riga!
+This is the largest market and bazaar in Europe!
+Riga Central Market opened in 1930 and became a UNESCO world heritage site in 1998.
+Riga Central Market should be high on your what to do in Riga Latvia list!

-I started with the seafood area.
+I started with the seafood area at Riga Central Market.
 Honestly, this place looks as good as the Harrods food hall!!
-It is immaculate in terms of cleanliness and the seafood appears to actually gleam!
+Riga Central Market is immaculate in terms of cleanliness and the seafood appears to actually gleam!
 The salmon and the scales look amazing.

-Next up was the pickled section – extremely colourful and photo-friendly!
+Next up was the pickled section of Riga Central Market – extremely colourful and photo-friendly!
 The highlight for me was the area with flowers.
 Apparently, this is even better in the summer when this area and the one next to it are filled with fresh local foods.

 Riga Central Market is open every day until around 6pm.
 In February a new Gastro area was opened in the market, taking up one half of a hangar.
 This is the first time the market has served ready to eat meals and it is now attracting an evening crowd for interesting food and drinks – and weekend DJs!